 This is groundbreaking.
-This is a first on a mass scale in the current music industry.
+It’s a first on a mass scale in the current music industry.
 This is where we have evolved to.
-This is where we are at.
+And this is where we are at.

-DistroKid, one of the world’s leading digital distribution companies that gets artists and labels’ music into over 90 digital outlets (like Apple Music, Spotify, Amazon, iTunes, Google Play, Tidal, Deezer, etc) will now directly pay revenue from your releases to anyone you want.
+DistroKid is one of the world’s leading digital distribution companies that gets artists and labels’ music into over 90 digital outlets.
+That includes Apple Music, Spotify, Amazon, iTunes, Google Play, Tidal, Deezer, etc. Now, they will directly pay revenue from your releases to anyone you want.

 And this is especially helpful for indie labels.
-Now, a label can designate all payout percentages to each party: Artist (even down to individual band members), producer, manager, anyone.
+Now, a label can designate all payout percentages to each party.
+That includes the artist (even down to individual band members), producer, manager, anyone.
 This will help transparency, accounting and reporting.

 You can designate any percentage for any party.
 And every collaborator can see full sales/stream stats.